Join the Academy

 Fun and Games

-From now until the midpoint, you’re going all-in on the promise of the premise—that central conflict that you introduced with the catalyst, the reason your reader picked up the book.
-Show us how your protagonist copes in this new world so far outside their comfort zone, while also building their relationship with the new B character.
+From now until the midpoint, you’re going all-in on the promise of the premise.
+This is the central conflict you introduced with the catalyst, the reason your reader picked up the book.
+Show us how your protagonist copes in this new world beyond their comfort zone while building their relationship with the new B character.

 Midpoint

 The midpoint is a big turning point that changes everything yet again.
-If your protagonist’s story has been going well so far, they might finally get what they thought they wanted; if their story’s been dire, they’ll feel like giving up.
+If your protagonist’s story has been going well so far, they might finally get what they thought they wanted (a false victory); if their story’s been dire, they’ll feel like giving up (a false defeat).
 But the midpoint changes the trajectory.
-Adding a ticking clock is a great way to up the stakes and tension for the second half.
-As with the catalyst, your protagonist should not be able to go back to life as it was before the midpoint.
+Adding a ticking clock is a great way to increase the second half's stakes and tension.
+As with the catalyst, your protagonist should not be able to return to life as before the midpoint.

 Bad Guys Close In